 “The pipeline of therapies in development for Parkinson’s is robust and varied; the scientific research community continues to show an impassioned interest in reducing the debilitating impact of the disease…Encouragingly, investigational drugs aiming at stopping or slowing down the neurodegeneration process have advanced to late-stage clinical trials, and might become available before the end of the decade, assuming that efficacy and safety are confirmed,” said Hu.

-New technologies related to Parkinson’s disease (Powered by IN-PART)
+New technologies related to Parkinson’s disease

 - A Biomarker Platform for Parkinson’s disease – University of Arizona